Yashodeepj7/finalpro/README.md

-##  finalpro:Future Ready Talent Project By Guduru Bharat Kumar
+##  finalpro:Future Ready Talent Project By YASHODEEP JOSHI
 Here I can create A Food Store Which Can Order Different Recipes And Learn Categories Of Food Available.
 Description:
 1.Food is any substance consumed to provide nutritional support and energy to an organism.